 A country style kitchen does not have to be in a house in the country, nor is it a style reserved for traditional homes.

-So what makes a kitchen country style?
-Well, whether you are thinking of one in a French farmhouse, rural Italian villa, or English cottage, all country style kitchens share that warm, homespun feel.
+Whether you are thinking of one in a French farmhouse, rural Italian villa, or English cottage, all country style kitchens share that warm, homespun feel.
 Think shaker units, freestanding furniture and a large wooden kitchen table to finish the look.

 An eclectic look has been created in this traditional kitchen through use of colourful worktops and a contrasting modern island.